ZGCTroy/ED-DPM/README.md

 This is the official codebase for [Entropy-driven Sampling and Training Scheme for Conditional Diffusion Generation](https://arxiv.org/abs/2206.11474).
+(not Camera Ready Version, Camera Ready Version is coming soon)

 This repository is heavily based on [openai/guided-diffusion](https://github.com/openai/guided-diffusion), with modifications listed below: